vmsaif/parallel_process_control/readme.md

 # Parallel Process Control
-In this project, I implemented two programs that control the number of worker threads running in parallel.
+In this project, I have implemented two programs that control the number of worker threads running in parallel.
 One program uses processes, and the other uses threads.

 ## Overview
 - Read a configuration file to decide how many worker processes or threads should be used.